-We have obtained all other information prior to the date of this auditors' report except for the analysis of shareholding ('the Report'), which is expected to be made available to us after the date of auditors' report.
+We have obtained all other information prior to the date of this auditors' report except for the analysis of shareholding ('the Report'), which is expected to be made available to us after that date.

 Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.